pranav-joshi-iitgn/CN-A1/README.md

 Then, I will run `traceroute` and later kill the `tcpdump` process using `sudo kill $TCPDUMP_PID` .
 Note that my smartphone's IPv4 address is `49.34.205.233` and my laptop's IPv4 address is `192.168.42.179` .
 This will come in handy later.
 This modification is harmless to our analysis as I'll show later (after answering the questions).

+## Execution

-Now, what I really want to run is `traceroute google.com`, but I don't want to deal with the packets involved in the DNS lookup for `google.com`.
+What I really want to run is `traceroute google.com`, but I don't want to deal with the packets involved in the DNS lookup for `google.com`.
 So, I will instead, use the IPv4 address `142.250.183.78`.
 This is one of Google's servers.

 I got the IPv4 address using `nslookup`.